Get instant quote

 What are the print parameters for FDM 3D printers?

-Design tip: A smart compromise we recommend is to print layers 200 microns thick.
-Want to know more?
-Check out our article on the impact of layer height on 3D-printed parts.
+Design tip: A practical compromise is a 200 micron layer height.
+For more detail, see our article on the impact of layer height on 3D printed parts.

 Desktop FDM are perfect for fast, user-friendly and cost-effective prototyping